ABOUT

 Artist statement

 Working with encaustic painting, ceramics, installation, and participatory environments, Chong draws on histories of porcelain, global trade routes, and botanical knowledge.
-Layers of wax, pigment, ceramic fragments, plant forms, volcanic ash, handwritten languages, and recurring Guagua forms appear throughout her work as carriers of memory, reflecting the circulation of cultures and the resilience of communities.
+Layers of wax, pigment, ceramic fragments, plant forms, volcanic ash, and handwritten languages appear throughout her work, alongside recurring Guagua forms, sculptural figures representing humanity, that embody vulnerability, continuity, and care.

-Acknowledging longstanding cultural foundations in nature, Chong emphasizes shared human connections across landscapes and histories.
-Her research-driven projects connect archives, anthropology, and environmental observation to create immersive spaces where human and ecological narratives intersect, reflecting on the fragile yet enduring relationships between migration, landscape, and belonging.
+Grounded in longstanding cultural relationships with nature, Chong’s research-driven practice connects archives, anthropology, and environmental observation to create immersive spaces where human and ecological narratives converge.
+Her work reflects on the fragile yet enduring ties between migration, landscape, and belonging.